-[subscribe2]When I was a young man, it was possible to have a conversation with a man of the liberal cloth, even if you were a normal.
-By that I mean a conversation about politics.
+Within living memory, a normal person could have a civil conversation about politics with someone identifying as liberal.
 It was not that everyone got along.
-It was that everyone seemed to agree on the facts and the point of public policy.
+It was that everyone seemed to agree on the value of civil debate.
 Only far out wackos thought you were evil for voting for Reagan or favoring tax cuts.
-Many a night I got drunk with fiends on the Left debating one thing or another.
-Liberals did not like Reagan, but they did not hate him and they did not treat his supporters like lepers.
+Liberals did not like conservatives, but they did not hate them and they did not treat them like lepers.
+It was still possible for people to disagree without despising one another.

-In the 1990′s that began to change.
+In the 1990’s that began to change.
 The vulgarity of the Clinton crowd made civility difficult.
-I really think the culture gap became a chasm in the 1990′s.
-If you voted Republican it was not just because you happened to like their positions or their candidate.
+The culture gap became a chasm in the 1990’s.
+If you voted Republican it was not just because you happened to like their positions or the candidate.
 Party affiliation became tribal identification and the debates, therefore, were not about facts and reason.
 They were about which side you were on in the culture war.
+The roots of the great divide between use them started in the 1990’s.

-These days I mostly avoid having anything to do with Lefty.
-The few liberal friends I still have are “weather and sports” only friends.
-Anything that bumps up against the tenets of the Cult, even tangentially, is avoided.
+These days, the only way to maintain a civil relationship with a lefty is to avoid anything but sports and weather.
+Anything that bumps up against the tenets of the faith, even tangentially, has to be avoided.
 Everywhere you turn a lunatic is preaching at you about gay marriage, the war on women, racism, white privilege and on and on.
-I often feel like Robert Neville in the book I am Legend.
-Instead of raging vampires, I’m surrounded by lunatic liberals shaking their piety bracelets at me.
+It often feels like the book I am Legend.
+Instead of raging vampires, we’re surrounded by lunatic liberals shaking their piety bracelets at us.

 This post over at The Spectator does a good job analyzing the ratcheting lunacy we see around us.